spacetelescope/style-guides/guides/software-versioning.md

   the dependent, unless the dependent software's maintainer is willing to take complete responsibility for support of the old version of the dependency

+Building these rules into the test infrastructure for the package can be a very useful way to catch changes in dependencies that may affect your package.

 ## Python